 Update: According to this tweet from Moto Firmware, the DROID Turbo will launch on October 30th (two days after the announcement) and some retailers already have the phone in stock.
 The source is anonymous, so consider it rumor for now.

 Do you appreciate the Nexus 6's bombastic hardware specs, but wish they came in a more compact form factor?
 Do you like the size of the Moto X 2014, and appreciate Motorola's software enhancements on top of Android?
-And perhaps most crucially, do you want (or need) to use Verizon, and are you OK with the carrier's standard excessive bloatware and "screw you" attitude towards customers vis-à-vis locked bootloaders?
 Read More

 Point-of-sale systems are about as dull as computers can get.
 With the ability to figure out sums and print out receipts, they're little more than the digivolved versions of calculators (and not the cool, graphing kind either).
 This drab sector of the tech industry could benefit from something interesting, so Casio is doing its part by announcing upgraded versions of its Android-powered cash register.

 The new V-R7000 and V-R7100 terminals improve on the old where it matters.
-Instead of Gingerbread, these devices are powered by Android 4.2.
-Sure, that number could be higher, but do these things really need the Google Now Launcher?
 Read More

 Update: at least one German gadget site has more evidence of an eminent Chromecast release, including retailers Amazon and Media Mart.